Import Locations, Lots and Inventory

 The Import Locations tool is located in Operations > Warehouse > Locations.
 This will display the Locations grid.
 The Import tool is in the upper right.
 Using the Import button will display a new view which has a form to select a warehouse and upload a file containing the data for the import.

-The Warehouse selection is used to set the warehouse.
-The file's data will be applied to this warehouse, adding and/or updating its locations.
+The Warehouse selection is used to set the warehouse to which the import file data will be applied.

 Importing will provide info on each Location, providing result info on whether there were issues, updates, or no changes.